RKA2020/Maplet-GutData/README.md

   <img src="https://user-images.githubusercontent.com/127655038/255533946-dc626780-0d85-48f7-b402-468ceda7046c.png">
 </p>

-We also used R to create additional variables to compare between diagnosis (ANOVA and Pairwise comparisons) at a Bonferroni significance of 0.05. **A screenshot of the excel file generated is below:**
+We also used R to create additional variables and compare between diagnosis (ANOVA and Pairwise comparisons) at a Bonferroni significance of 0.05. **A screenshot of the excel file generated is below:**

 <p align="center">
   <img width="600" height="400" src="https://user-images.githubusercontent.com/127655038/255521530-262320dd-ea61-4bcd-89f5-499255981b13.png">